How to Attract the Best Volunteers [And Keep Them]

 Ensure your volunteers are learning in their roles.
 Volunteers should feel like they’re making progress – like they’re “mastering” something.
 Match volunteers to roles that are just the right amount of ‘challenging’ for them.
 This will help keep them motivated.

-This is arguably easy for nonprofits – who already recruit volunteers who buy into their mission/cause, but everyone gets bogged down in the nitty-gritty of their role at times.
+Purpose This is arguably easy for nonprofits – who already recruit volunteers who buy into their mission/cause, but everyone gets bogged down in the nitty-gritty of their role at times.
 Make sure your volunteers see that they’re pursuing a higher purpose and contributing to something bigger than themselves.

 Informally, telling volunteers they’re doing a great job and asking their opinions on internal developments are all important.

-Do something special for your volunteers’ birthdays, post about them on your social media, provide them training, and invest in a couple of employee perks that they’ll have access to.
 Paying attention will make your volunteers feel valued and increase the chances that they’ll stay with your nonprofit.